1. Where do we find the proof of insurance or certificate of insurance? Will there be a “Summary of Coverage” provided

 8. If we host a camp and have local delegates, do they need to pay for additional CISV insurance?

 No as the costs of the insurance cover are already included in programme participation fees and is based generally on the length of the programme.
-(The costs are: £22.66 per person for Village, Step Up, Interchange and Seminar Camp and £18.54 per person for Youth Meeting and IPP.
 See C-10 for more information: CISV International Fee Structure).

 9. How do I organize travel insurance cover for other CISV trips and events?

 Travel insurance can be requested to attend a CISV event such as a Regional Meeting, Regional Training Forum or International Junior Branch Event.
-Requests should be made, by completing the CISV Travel Insurance Request Form and returning it to the International Office.
+Requests should be made, by emailing the International Office.
 The request must be made by the NA Secretary and the cost will be billed to the NA.

-If you are travelling on behalf of CISV International (for example on a promotional visit or a meeting), you can also request insurance by filling out the CISV Travel Insurance Request Form.
+If you are travelling on behalf of CISV International (for example on a promotional visit or a meeting), you can also request insurance by emailing the International Office.
 Your insurance will be paid for directly by CISV International.

 10. Who can make an insurance claim?
 The person, the parent/guardian; or does the leader bear this responsibility?